bhaskar24/personality-insights-twitter-python/README.md

 ## Setup

-This sample was developed on Python 2.6.6 with the `python-twitter` and `requests` libraries, installed via pip.
+This sample was developed on Python 2.7.2 with the `python-tweepy` and `requests` libraries, installed via pip.

 ## Configuring your Twitter and Personality Insights Credentials